ASHFORD DISTRICT

 **PARANORMAL ACTIVITY**

 In 1833, Ransley was reunited with his wife, Elizabeth, and was pardoned five years later in 1838.
 The family cultivated 500 acres in Hobart until his passing in 1856.
 Ransley's remains are buried at St. John the Evangelist Anglican Church in Plenty, where his wife Elizabeth was buried in 1859.
-While it's not sure that his spirit haunts the inn, his spirit may enjoy returning to his favourite haunt from when he was alive.
+While it's not certain that his spirit haunts the inn, his spirit may enjoy returning to his favourite haunt from when he was alive.
 Alternatively, it could be the spirit of the murdered smuggler or Cephas Quested, whose downfall was attributed to alcohol.
 Perhaps one of them still enjoys visiting their old smuggling hideout for a drink or two.

 9. THE WOOLPACK INN